PurpleKingdomGames/pkg-website/website/blog/2024-03-20-scaling-the-elm-architecture.md

     )
 ```

-Yukky, I know, but also fairly common.

-The present function looks promising as it's just a pure function, but it has to send that ID along with it's messages, and the ID really has nothing to do with the component.
+The present function looks promising as it's just a pure function.
+It has to send that ID along with its messages because the rendered HTML won't be able to access the component's state.
+Arguably this is contrived, perhaps in JavaScript we'd have set up a listener and supplied an object reference or something, but this will do for illustrative purposes.

 The getters and setters imply that this is in some sort of mutable array, and that all of the logic still lives outside the component.
 All we've really done is encapsulate the state with some modifier methods.

 We have managed to keep the state and the view together though, so that's an improvement, but we can do better!

-First up some low hanging fruit, it should be immutable.
+First up some low hanging fruit: It should be immutable.

 ```scala
 final case class Counter(id: Int, count: Int):